Adalab/modulo-1-evaluacion-intermedia-anaguerraabaroa/readme.md

 - Fixed header with a inline logo and navigation menu
 - Main section with a background color and centered title
 - Responsive web design for mobile and tablet/desktop devices
-- Rubik typography and colors palette
+- Rubik typography and defined colors palette

 ## **Folder Structure**